JensDijkstra/Project-NAO/Design Report/DesignReport.md

 #### Talk
 NAO can talk with the user about their training, Tai Chi and have social conversations.
 #### Feel
 NAO has a few touch sensors which when touched make the robot react in different ways.
+These sensors can be used to detect the user or other objects.
 ### 2.2 Set of requirements
 ```
 | Manufacture | Functional | Requirements                                                                                               | Fixed | Variable | Extra |